voltnock/Ismek2019JavaProgramming1/README.md

 - Homework: Search type conversions, switch - case, logic structures
 ### 03.12.2019 Tuesday
 - If, if - else, if - else if - else
-- nested if clauses
+- Nested if clauses
-- Switch case
+- Switch case: switch, case, break, default
 ### 04.12.2019 Wednesday
 - A
 ## Week 3